tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 Walk students through the notebook, pausing to highlight the various sections of code.

-Ask one student to volunteer to summarize for the class what this model is doing and the steps it takes to do it.
+Ask a student to summarize what this model is doing and the steps it takes to do it.

-Ask volunteers to give examples of ways they changed the architecture, and why.
+Ask other students to give examples of ways they changed the architecture, and why.
 Compare final accuracy and loss metrics.

 ---